yangshun/front-end-interview-handbook/README.md

 Answers to [Front-end Job Interview Questions - HTML Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions#html-questions).
 Pull requests for suggestions and corrections are welcome!

-### What does a `doctype` do?
+### What does a `DOCTYPE` do?

-`doctype` is an abbreviation for document type.
-It is a declaration used in HTML5 to distinguish between a standards-compliant parsing mode and a quirks parsing mode.
-Hence its presence tells the browser to parse and render the webpage in standards mode.
+`DOCTYPE` is an abbreviation for “document type”.
+It is a declaration used in HTML to distinguish between standards mode and [quirks mode](https://quirks.spec.whatwg.org/#history).
+Its presence tells the browser to render the web page in standards mode.

 Moral of the story - just add `<!DOCTYPE html>` at the start of your page.